CoderBot01/CoderBot01/README.md

 - 🔭 **Currently Working On**: A **Fullstack Messaging App** using **Next.js**
 - 🌱 **Learning**: Advanced **Next.js** and **TypeScript**
 - 👯 **Open to Collaborate On**: MERN Stack projects, UI/UX-focused applications
-- 💬 **Ask Me About**: React.js, Next.js, Node.js, UI/UX design, and state management
+- 💬 **Ask Me About**: React.js, Next.js, Node.js, DJango, FASTAPI and state management
 - 📫 **Reach Me At**: praveenkumarellai555@gmail.com
 - ⚡ **Fun Fact**: I aim to solve a LeetCode problem in under a minute!